Elizabeth-Edwards-Lab/rdase_db/README.md

 2019-09-14
-1. sort the list in database page (ongoing) if click the group, show the page with only these groups (Done)
+1. sort the list in database page (done) if click the group, show the page with only these groups (Done)
 2. add group in the tree [Done]
 2.1 create the tree based on organism or group (Done)